lilydjwg/nvchecker/README.rst

   lightweight ones, and return the largest one sorted by the ``sort_version_key`` option.
 Will return the tag name instead of date.

-max_page
-  How many pages do we search for the max tag?
-Default is 1.
-This works when ``use_max_tag`` is set.

-  However, with current API in use, GitHub seems to always return all data in one page, making this option obsolete.

 proxy
   The HTTP proxy to use.
 The format is ``host:port``, e.g. ``localhost:8087``.